You can lift the whole market in a much more efficient way if you target the influencers and give them the tools to exert their influence.

 The Latino market is collective by nature; their ethos is all about family and community over self.

-A new research study conducted by 9thWonder and ThinkNow focused on the online interdependence among Hispanic families and the need for marketers to adopt a “bilingual, bicultural approach.”
+A new research study by 9thWonder focused on the need for marketers to adopt a bilingual, bicultural approach.
 They found that their experiences offline transferred to their experiences online.

 Eighty-one percent of Hispanics report being asked by one of their Spanish-speaking relatives to perform an internet search.

 Consumer behavior has changed so digital marketing has to change.
-Consumers are spending more time online, staying inside, and their ability to touch and feel products has diminished so brands need to focus on digital assets and direct-to-consumer marketing.
+Consumers are spending more time online, staying inside, and their ability to touch and feel products has diminished.
+Brands need to focus on digital assets and direct-to-consumer marketing.

 According to a study conducted by Nielsen, Hispanic consumers have historically been early adapters of new technologies, more so than non-Hispanic consumers.
-Data from 9thWonder found that Hispanic consumers, especially millennials, are much more likely to use newer technologies such as Bluetooth and wireless headphones.
+Data from 9thWonder found that the Latinx consumer, especially millennials, are much more likely to use newer technologies such as Bluetooth and wireless headphones.

 Who knows what’s going to happen in the future?
-How many retail establishments will go out of business, which ones will stay, how will that change…the digital and the physical world in a new way?
+How many retailers will go out of business, how will that change the digital and the physical world?
 That is going to be one of the biggest drivers of change in the upcoming months and years.

 You can read Maria Twena’s column for this publication here.